wolfgangmuender/InspectorTodo/README.md

     inspectortodo --help

 If you installed it in a virtualenv (which is recommended), then you always have to activate the virtualenv first.

+### Config file

+To use advanced features you can use a config file by passing a file path via the --configfile option.
+If the file does not exist a default config is created which you can adapt afterwards.

 ### Copyright & License